-Small changes lead to the small wins that keep us moving forward and continuing to improve ourselves; it’s really important to celebrate your successes!
-Know when to celebrate by being clear about what you’re trying to achieve and set your milestones.
+Small changes lead to the small wins that keep us moving forward and continuing to improve ourselves.
+That’s why it’s important to celebrate your successes!
+Know when to celebrate by being clear about what you’re trying to achieve and by setting your milestones.